danieleugenevoigt/Image-Converter/image-converter/README.md

 # 📦 Batch Image Converter Utility (BICU) — Version 1.0.0

-Welcome to the first official release of **Batch Image Converter Utility (BICU)**!
+Welcome to the official release of **Batch Image Converter Utility (BICU)**!
 BICU is a simple, fast, and customizable batch image converter built with **React**, **Vite**, **Rust**, and **Tauri**.
 It lets you convert large sets of images between formats with just a few clicks — no coding required!

 ---

-## ✨ What's New
+## ✨ Features

-- Select a source folder of images
-- Choose a destination folder (auto-created if missing)
-- Batch convert images between formats (e.g., PNG to WebP)
+- **Batch Image Conversion**: Convert multiple images between formats (e.g., PNG to WebP).
+- **Favorites Management**: Save and reuse favorite source and destination folders.
-- Adjust quality settings for output images
+- **Customizable Quality**: Adjust the quality of the output images.
-- Save favorite folders for easy reuse
+- **File Type Selection**: Choose input and output file types for conversion.
+- **Folder Creation**: Automatically create destination folders if they don’t exist.
-- View conversion progress and status
+- **Progress Tracking**: View conversion progress and status messages.
-- Works natively — no internet connection needed!
+- **Offline Support**: Works natively without requiring an internet connection.
+- **Cross-Platform**: Available for Windows, macOS, and Linux.

 ---